kirenz/course-template/docs/project-description.md

 -   `README`: Short project description and data dictionary

--   `written-report.qmd` & `written-report.pdf`: Final written report
+-   `written-report.ipynb` & `written-report.pdf`: Final written report

 -   `/data`: Folder that contains the data set for the final project.